SINTEF/sensapp/docs/ARCHITECTURE.md

 The publisher should favour the message queue ingestion pipeline if resilience is a concern.

 The storage backend and the message queue should be resilient.

+## Internal Software Architecture

+Internally, SensApp uses a message bus and queues to communicate between components.
+This is inspired by the NodeJS, Apache NiFi, and the reactive manifesto.